 Set up user groups and customize policies.
 You can apply policies for the entire organization, separate lines of business, multiple domains, and individual users.

 Count on our highly trained support specialists for answers to your questions and help resolving any issue, around the clock.

-McAfee SaaS Email Encryption is available as an addition to the following McAfee products: SaaS Email Protection and Continuity and SaaS Email Security and Archiving Suite.
-For more information on system requirements for these products, please see the individual product pages.
+McAfee SaaS Email Encryption is available as an addition to SaaS Email Protection and Continuity.
 No additional system requirements are needed for encryption.

 SC Magazine has named McAfee and McAfee Email Protection as an Industry Innovator.

 For the second year in a row, McAfee Email Protection earned SC Magazine’s Five-Star Award and Best Buy Rating.
 “Strengths: Easy to configure and manage, and loaded with predefined templates for security and compliance.
 Weaknesses: None that we found.”

 Leading analyst firm Gartner, Inc. has named McAfee a leader in its "Magic Quadrant for Secure Email Gateways" as published on July 2, 2013.